zigbee-alliance/distributed-compliance-ledger/docs/cli-help.md

   - softwareVersion: `uint32` - model software version
   - softwareVersionSting: `string` - model software version string
   - cdVersionNumber `uint32` - CD Version Number of the certification
+  - minApplicableSoftwareVersion `uint32` - MinApplicableSoftwareVersion should specify the lowest SoftwareVersion for which this image can be applied
+  - maxApplicableSoftwareVersion `uint32` - MaxApplicableSoftwareVersion should specify the highest SoftwareVersion for which this image can be applied
-  - firmwareDigests `string` - FirmwareDigests field included in the Device Attestation response when this Software Image boots on the device
+  - firmwareDigests `optional(string)` - FirmwareDigests field included in the Device Attestation response when this Software Image boots on the device
-  - softwareVersionValid `bool` - Flag to indicate whether the software version is valid or not (default true)
+  - softwareVersionValid `optional(bool)` - Flag to indicate whether the software version is valid or not (default true)
-  - otaURL `string` - URL where to obtain the OTA image
+  - otaURL `optional(string)` - URL where to obtain the OTA image
-  - otaFileSize `string`  - OtaFileSize is the total size of the OTA software image in bytes
+  - otaFileSize `optional(string)`  - OtaFileSize is the total size of the OTA software image in bytes
-  - otaChecksum `string` - Digest of the entire contents of the associated OTA Software Update Image under the OtaUrl attribute, encoded in base64 string representation.
+  - otaChecksum `optional(string)` - Digest of the entire contents of the associated OTA Software Update Image under the OtaUrl attribute, encoded in base64 string representation.
 The digest SHALL have been computed using the algorithm specified in OtaChecksumType
-  - otaChecksumType `string` - Numeric identifier as defined in IANA Named Information Hash Algorithm Registry for the type of otaChecksum.
+  - otaChecksumType `optional(string)` - Numeric identifier as defined in IANA Named Information Hash Algorithm Registry for the type of otaChecksum.
 For example, a value of 1 would match the sha-256 identifier, which maps to the SHA-256 digest algorithm
-  - maxApplicableSoftwareVersion `uint32` - MaxApplicableSoftwareVersion should specify the highest SoftwareVersion for which this image can be applied
-  - minApplicableSoftwareVersion `uint32` - MinApplicableSoftwareVersion should specify the lowest SoftwareVersion for which this image can be applied
-  - releaseNotesURL `string` - URL that contains product specific web page that contains release notes for the device model.
+  - releaseNotesURL `optional(string)` - URL that contains product specific web page that contains release notes for the device model.

-  Example: `dcld tx model add-model-version --vid=1 --pid=1 --softwareVersion=20 --softwareVersionString="1.0" --cdVersionNumber=1 --minApplicableSoftwareVersion=1 --maxApplicableSoftwareVersion=10  --from="jack"`

 - Update an existing model version.
 Only the vendor role with associated vendorID can edit a Model.

   Role: `Vendor`